DitroniX/FLIX-DitroniX-Power-Energy-Monitors-Firmware/README.md

 -   **IPEX-1 IoT Power Energy Controller Expansion**
     -   IPEX1-ACS758-ADS1115 \| ACS758 ADS1115 PCA9685

-The **FliX Plus** beta firmware currently supports the below board variants:
+The **FliX PiHat** beta firmware currently supports the below board variants:

    -   **[IPEM PiHat](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor)** ATM90E36 via ESP32 Interposer.
 WIP: ADC, DAC, RTC, Stacking.
    -   **[IPEM PiHat Lite](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor)** ATM90E36 via ESP32 Interposer.
 WIP: ADC, DAC, RTC, Stacking.

 **Continual Development**

-Due to the nature of this firmware, **FliX** and **FliX Plus** remains under development and is subject to change, improvements and additions.
+Due to the nature of this firmware, all variants of FLiX remain under development and is subject to change, improvements and additions.

 During any development, the firmware is carefully tested on the range of supported boards.
 However, should you notice a gremlin, please feel free to let us know!

-**The Future**

-The longer term ideal, is for **FliX** to be streamlined even further and revamped, for example contain a single configuration file etc.

 **Acknowledgements**